 The Nurse Education Assistance Loan Program (NEALP) is a state program for nursing students who, upon completion of their education, plan to practice nursing in the state of Ohio.
-Students must be admitted to the nursing program to be considered.
+You must be admitted to the nursing program to be considered.
 The loan is based on financial need.
-After graduation, the student may be eligible for loan forgiveness at the rate of 20 percent per year and a maximum loan cancellation of 100 percent.
-For more information, refer to the NEALP website listed below or call the Ohio Board of Regents State Grants & Scholarships Office at 1-888-833-1133.
+After graduation, you may be eligible for loan forgiveness at the rate of 20 percent per year and a maximum loan cancellation of 100 percent.
+For more information, refer to the NEALP website listed below or call the Ohio Department of Higher Education's State Grants & Scholarships Office at 1-888-833-1133.

 Award amount: Up to $1,500 per year, which may be renewed for a maximum of four years.

 Enrollment required: A minimum of 6 credit hours

-Application: NEALP application forms are available on the Ohio Board of Regents website.
+Application: NEALP application forms are available on the Ohio Department of Education's website.
 Applications are available beginning January 1 and must be submitted by July 15 preceding the fall semester.
-Students must complete the Free Application for Federal Student Aid before submitting the NEALP application.
+Students must complete the Free Application for Federal Student Aid. before submitting the NEALP application.